addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

    * - On-demand Instances
      -
         + $0.0116 per hour per Instance (t2.micro)
-     - During this exercise we will be launching two Instance, using ami-a4dc46db (Ubuntu Server 16.04 LTS), which is 'Free tier eligible'.
+     - During this exercise we will be launching two Instances, using ami-a4dc46db (Ubuntu Server 16.04 LTS), which is 'Free tier eligible'.
 It is not expected that these Instances will need to be running for more than one hour.
    * - Elastic IPs
      -
         + $0.00 per hour per EIP that is associated to a running Instance